Domestic Abuse Legal Tools and Powers Awareness: Giving Your Customers Choices

 Similar courses

-Course Aim: To enable housing teams to identify coercive and controlling behaviours in abusive relationships to increase the early identification of domestic abuse
+This course aims to enable individuals to identify coercive and controlling behaviours in abusive relationships to increase the early identification of domestic abuse

 More Information